atmajs/mask-j/README.md

 ####MaskJS DOM with jQuery syntax

 Performance comparison [jsperf](http://jsperf.com/dom-builder-mask-vs-jquery/5).
 _But jmask is not here to replace jQuery.
-It only handles maskDOM Building and node manipulations before dom insert._
+It only handles MaskDOM creation and manipulation._
 ````javascript
 jmask("\
 h1 > 'Header' \